1. Your Company has changed and evolved.

 4. For better recognition and growth.

-If your logo is not recognisable in your industry then how will you differentiate yourself from the competition and how will new customers and clients remember you?
+If your logo is not recognizable in your industry then how will you differentiate yourself from the competition and how will new customers and clients remember you?
 A new logo can help you stand out and be memorable and increase the likelihood of repeat business and recommendations.
+Forbes tells us that Brand perception is never set in stone.
+With every new generation of consumers and changes in the markets, a customer’s view of a well-reputed brand has the potential to change – for better or for worse.

 5. Revitalising your company.